-The Register of Crime Places and Facts mentions the following events in the Chodówki forest:
+The Register of crimes and killing sites mentions the following events in the Chodówki forest:

-- In 1942 military policemen shot to death 70 people of Jewish heritage from Charsznica.
+- In 1942 the military policemen shot to death 70 Jews from Charsznica.
 Names of the victims have not been established.
 Their bodies were buried at the site of execution.

-- In 1942 military policemen shot to death approx. 600 people of Jewish heritage.
+- In 1942 the military policemen shot to death approx. 600 Jews.
 Their bodies were buried at the site of execution.

-In the late 1960s the District Commission for Investigation of Hitlerite Crimes in Kraków was investigating murders in the Miechów District committed by Friedrich Schmidt, the deputy of Kreishaumptman.
-The case file contains testimonies of residents of Charsznica who witnessed the “eviction” of their Jewish neighbours:
+In the late 1960s Kraków Regional Commission for the Examination of German Crimes in Poland was investigating murders in the Miechów District committed by Friedrich Schmidt, the deputy of Kreishaumptman.
+The case file contains testimonies of Charsznica residents who witnessed the “expulsion” of their Jewish neighbours:

 On 7 May 2014 we interviewed several residents of Miechów about the execution in the Chodówki forest.